green-fox-academy/twlghtzn-p2p/README.md

 #### Use environment variables
 * About environment variables: [Windows](https://www.youtube.com/watch?v=bEroNNzqlF4), [Linux + Mac](https://www.youtube.com/watch?v=pjh9rU9h22Q)
+  * **Java**
     * Reading environment variables in java: [This article](https://docs.oracle.com/javase/tutorial/essential/environment/env.html)
     * Try your environment variables on heroku as well: [This article](https://devcenter.heroku.com/articles/config-vars)
     * Create a `CHAT_APP_DB_URL` environment variable that stores the url to the local or remote database
     * Create a `CHAT_APP_DB_USERNAME` environment variable that stores the username to the local or remote database
     * Create a `CHAT_APP_DB_PASSWORD` environment variable that stores the password to the local or remote database
+  * **C#**
+    * Reading environment variables in C#: [This article](https://docs.microsoft.com/en-us/dotnet/api/system.environment.getenvironmentvariable)
+    * Try your environment variables on Azure as well: [This article](https://blogs.msdn.microsoft.com/waws/2018/06/12/asp-net-core-settings-for-azure-app-service/)
+    * Create and use a Connection String to access SQL Server

 #### Development environment